This page provides an overview of available configuration options and best practices for cluster multi-tenancy.

 - Support creating resources within different tenant namespaces, rather than just in the namespace in which the Operator is deployed.

 - Ensure that the Pods are configured with resource requests and limits, to ensure scheduling and fairness.

 - Support configuration of Pods for data-plane isolation techniques such as node isolation and sandboxed containers.

-There are two primary ways to share a Kubernetes cluster for multi-tenancy: using Namespaces (i.e. a Namespace per tenant) or by virtualizing the control plane (i.e. Virtual control plane per tenant).
+There are two primary ways to share a Kubernetes cluster for multi-tenancy: using Namespaces (that is, a Namespace per tenant) or by virtualizing the control plane (that is, virtual control plane per tenant).